 Despite how high rent in New York is, we managed to find several people who were willing to be guarantors for us, but their interest waned after they were asked for more and more paperwork, to the point where they thought it was a scam, despite the fact that this was happening from several different landlords.

-We found an apartment that we liked (pictured, above) on the 10th of July.
+We found an apartment that we liked (above, left) on the 10th of July.
 On the 15th we came to terms on a deal without a guarantor and only a seven month deposit was required.
 Woo hoo!
 Time to sign the contract!
 Anna was required to fill in the lease agreement online, what could possibly go wrong?
 Well, apparently she had used a font that was too small, despite being the exact same font that the form was written in.
 They then asked Anna to fill it out by hand, but everyone knows that doctors have terrible handwriting, left-handed ones are probably even worse, however, they accepted it.
 Weird.

 We had sufficient funds for the deposit in a Citibank account in Singapore, so Anna went into a Citibank branch here to get a guaranteed cheque to make the payment, but there was a catch; The funds in our account aren’t in US dollars so they won’t issue a guaranteed cheque as international accounts aren’t recognised, despite being shown our balance and the conversion into US dollars.
 This resulted in further problems

 - We could open a new account here, but transferring funds from the Singapore account requires a dongle for security.
 We didn’t bring it with us because we haven’t needed it for Citibank in other countries.